You Don't Have to Go Completely Meatless to Eat More Sustainably—Some Experts Actually Advise Against It

 Besides lowering our meat consumption, Bittman calls out carbs specifically when it comes to eating for a healthier planet and body—just not for the reason you're thinking.
 He says that carbs really aren't the enemy—it's just the type of carbs we are eating that's killing us.
 And those carbs are most readily available in ultra-processed foods.

-A new study out of Tufts University found that low-quality carbs (many from those cheap crops mentioned earlier) make up 42 percent of a typical American's daily calories.
-Whether it's white bread, french fries or sugary beverages, all of these foods have something in common—they are high in calories and low in nutritional value.
+A study out of Tufts University found that low-quality carbs (many from those cheap crops mentioned earlier) make up 42 percent of a typical American's daily calories.
+Whether it's white bread, french fries or sugary beverages, all of these foods have something in common—they are high in calories and lower in nutritional value.
 We are producing and consuming more food than ever before, but we are less nourished and depleting our natural resources because of the type of food we eat.

 "With an average of 4,000 calories available per capita per day—more than twice the average need—food companies must work hard to sell products, make a profit, and grow profits every 90 days," Nestle says.
 "Food companies are not social service or public health agencies; their first priority is to return profits to shareholders.
 Unsustainability is just one result.
 Externalized costs are another."